 VVMC is the 2nd largest employer in Eagle County, keeping 850 jobs local.
 As a nonprofit, funds don’t go to shareholders or a corporate office outside our region.
 VVMC revenues are reinvested in the community through better services, healthcare jobs, new physicians, state-of-the-art equipment, improved access, community outreach and charity care.

 While the care and services are outstanding, the infrastructure is due for modernization.
 It is time for the hospital facility in America’s most famous mountain town to catch up with the premier care it provides.
 Support us in our effort to ensure VVMC’s healthcare ascension continues for the next 50 years.
-Now is the time to build your Vail hospital of the future.
+Now is the time to build your Eagle County hospital of the future.

 VVMC Master Facility Plan Scope

-With construction scheduled to begin in the summer of 2015 and culminate in 2019, our state-of-the-art medical campus will aim to exceed the expectations of the diverse patients we serve.
+Our state-of-the-art medical campus will aim to exceed the expectations of the diverse patients we serve.
 The facility will directly contribute to improvements in patient care, safety and privacy, and operational efficiencies.
 Patient access and parking will be dramatically improved by moving the hospital’s main entrance to S. Frontage Rd., increasing parking (including covered parking) and making emergency care more convenient.

 Vail Valley Medical Center has been serving the Town of Vail, Eagle County and guests from around the world for 50 years.
 Over that time, healthcare has become increasingly complex and the regional population and guest volume have grown substantially.

 The medical center has done an outstanding job of evolving with these trends and providing world-class, top-quality care over these five decades, but it is an aging facility.

 - Some buildings are nearing 50 years of age.

 - The basic mechanical and electrical systems are ready for upgrades and replacement.